dlicudi/cockpitdecks-configs/docs/decks/cessna-172-sp/fcu.md

 ### AP
-*On/off button to engage/dis-engage autopilot system.*
+Engages or disengages the autopilot system.

 ### FD
 *Not available on S-TEC 55 Autopilot model.*
+Provides visual cues for manual flight control based on autopilot logic without actually controlling the aircraft.

 ### HDG
-*Heading mode.
-Autopilot turns the aircraft to heading selected via Heading Bug knob.*
+Heading mode.
+Autopilot turns the aircraft to heading selected via Heading Bug knob.

 ### ALT
-*Altitude mode holds the current altitude.*
+Altitude mode holds the current altitude.

-### Nav
+### NAV
-*Directs aircraft heading according to flight plan programmed into GPS (GPS mode) or to/from a radio navigation aid (VLOC mode).*
+Directs aircraft heading according to flight plan programmed into GPS (GPS mode) or to/from a radio navigation aid (VLOC mode).

-### VNV
+### VNAV
 *Not available on S-TEC 55 Autopilot model.*
+Manages aircraft's vertical path according to a predefined route or waypoint altitudes

 ### APR
-*Used to engage an ILS approach.*
+Activates an Instrument Landing System (ILS) approach mode for precision guidance during landing approaches.

-### REV
+### REV/BC
-*Used when flying ILS localiser back-course.*
+Engages mode for flying an ILS localiser back-course approach, used for approaches where the aircraft is flying away from the beacon.

 ### VS
-*Vertical speed mode to maintain an ascent or descent rate.*
+Vertical speed mode to maintain an ascent or descent rate.

 ### FLC
 *Not available on S-TEC 55 Autopilot model.*
+Maintains a set airspeed while climbing or descending to a selected altitude.

 {: .note }
-> Additional functions will be added to support G1000 functions
+> Some functions are not available on S-TEC 55 Autopilot (Cessna 172 G530 model).